madgik/exareme2/kubernetes/docs/ClusterInstallWithMicrok8s.md

 ### Hostname configuration

 Currently, each node is distinguished from another one using their hostnames and they <b>MUST</b> be alphanumeric.

+**NOT working currently**
 <br>If the node's hostname does not comply with that convention it has to be configured
-from the kubelet following this [guide](https://kubernetes.io/docs/reference/labels-annotations-taints/#kubernetesiohostname).

-To configure kubelet in microk8s you can do the following, quoting from https://microk8s.io/docs/troubleshooting:
+from the kubelet, for microk8s you can do the following, quoting from https://microk8s.io/docs/troubleshooting:

 ```
 To fix this you can change the hostname or use the --hostname-override argument